novoalab/EpiNano/README.md

 * NOTE: WE ARE CURRENTLY UPGRADING THE REPO FROM EPINANO 1.1 for 1.2 -- AT THE MOMENT YOU WILL DOWNLOAD 1.1

+* This version of EpiNano allows to make predictions using two different strategies: *EpiNano-Error* and *EpiNano-SVM*.

+* *EpiNano-Error* can only be run in pairwise mode (e.g. WT and KO or KD).
+It combines the different types of base-calling errors that appear in a given dataset (mismatches, deletions, insertions) as well as alterations in per-base-calling qualities.
+RNA modification predictions are based on the differences in error patterns observed in two matched samples.
+This strategy can be used with FASTQ data base-called with any given base-calling algorithm version

+* *EpiNano-SVM* can be run in standalone mode (i.e. no need of wild-type) using either pre-trained models for a given RNA modification.
+However, we should note that using a matched control (e.g. KO or KD) is still highly recommended, due to the noisy nature of direct RNA sequencing reads, which are 'error'-rich.
+To use pre-trained models, your data should be base-called with the SAME base-calling algorithm and version (e.g. Guppy 3.1.5).

 **EpiNano 1.1** - a new and slim version, written in python3 has been  released, which is available [here](https://github.com/enovoa/EpiNano/releases).

 *  Includes pre-trained m6A models base-called with *Albacore* version 2.1.7.